JehuSilva/flask-docker-api/README.md

 ## Data Structures <a name= "data-structure"></a>

-The model E-R diagram below shows the data structure designed for database of this application.
+The model E-R diagram below shows the data structure designed for database of this application

 <img src="https://raw.githubusercontent.com/JehuSilva/register_api/develop/database/ER_diagram.svg" width="80%" height="40%">

+and the script to build the database if found in the [database/create_db.sql](database/create_db.sql) file.

 ## Environment Variables <a name = "env-vars"></a>